MenuDocs/guides/guide/topics/discordjs/firstCommand.md

 - Event name
 - A callback function

 The event name is obviously the name of the event that we want to listen to.
 There are many events, e.g. these which we have learnt already: `ready` and `message`, but also `guildCreate`, `guildMemberAdd`, `messageDelete`, `roleCreate` and many, many more.
-You can see all of them in this [Discord events cheatsheet by koad](https://gist.github.com/koad/316b265a91d933fd1b62dddfcc3ff584).
+You can see all of them in this handy [Discord events cheatsheet by koad](https://gist.github.com/koad/316b265a91d933fd1b62dddfcc3ff584).

-The other parameter, a function, is the function that will be invoked when the event is fired.
+The second parameter is a callback.
+This will be executed once the event is triggered.
 Oftentimes, it takes in parameters specific for that type of event.
-Our `message` event, only returns 1 parameter: a message object which we will be able to utilize in a second.
+Our `message` event, only returns 1 parameter: a message object which we will be able to utilize later in the guide.

 You can place the event anywhere between the client initialization and the logging in of the client.
 The best place for it, would be after the `ready` event to keep the code understandable and clean.